astronomer/airflow-guides/guides/airflow-great-expectations.md

 If you set up a project manually, you will see a `great_expectations` directory which contains several sub-directories, as well as the `great_expectations.yml` configuration file.
 If you cloned the demo repository, the `great_expectations` directory can be found under `include/`.

 > Note: If you are running Airflow 2.0 and beyond, you will need to also change the value of `enable_xcom_pickling` to `true` in your airflow.cfg.
 If you are using an Astronomer project structure, add `ENV AIRFLOW__CORE__ENABLE_XCOM_PICKLING=True` to your Dockerfile.
-The demo repository has this done for you.
+If you are working from the demo repository, this step has already been completed for you.

 ## Use Case: Great Expectations Operator